 July - New Westminster

-The parade normally assembles at Knox street Presbyterian Church 10.30 a.m., Saturday morning, closest before the Twelfth.
+The parade normally assembles at Knox street Presbyterian Church 10.30 a.m., Saturday, the Twelfth of July.
 The parade moves off at 11.00 a.m. sharp to Hume Park travelling along Columbia Street.
 Speeches and picnic at Hume Park.
 Banquet and pub night in the evening.

 The Twelfth of July is still and official paid holiday in Newfoundland & Labrador.